mihaildono/padawan-project/youngling/introduction.md

 * Concatenate
 Means join
 * Declaration
-This is where you intially define a piece of code.
+This is where you initially define a piece of code.
 * Implementation
 How a piece of code is implemented(written down)
 * Iterate
 Go through all items of a collection
 * Primitives
 Most basic piece of informational building block eg.: 1, 'George'
-* Paramater
+* Parameter
 A variable which is not being defined by the function, but passed to from another piece of code
 * Block({})
 This encloses definitions of variables.
 If we have variable `const i = 10` in one block, in another it would equal `undefined`, unless redefined